Persistent Homology Over Directed Acyclic Graphs: Single-Source Single-Sink Subgraphs

 We note that if we remove the assumption that coefficients are from a finite field, our theorem still accurately counts the number of arithmetic operations, although running times for each operation might take longer.
 In 3 dimensions, however, no information is lost when persistent homology is taken with respect to a finite field~\cite{persistenthomotopy}, so this is not an overly restrictive assumption.

-This algorithm is actually a relatively straightforward extension of a standard persistence algorithm over finite fields~\cite{persistencealgorithm}.
-In this paper they initially represent the homology basis as a matrix, but they are able to eliminate the need for row operations.
-This results in a simpler data structure, namely an array where each simplex is annotated and marked appropriately (as basis elements are created and destroyed) during the course of the algorithm.
-The running time is equivalent to Gaussian elimination, or $O(m^3)$ where $m$ is the number of simplices in the filtration.

-We will rely on their matrix representation (rather than on their improved data structure) for our algorithm.
-We first fix a single source vertex $s$, and compute a (directed) tree $T$ which reaches all possible sinks in $G$.
-If our underlying tree is a path, then we can directly apply their algorithm in $O(l^3)$ time.
-In the more general case where it is not a path, however, we must consider the matrix representation more carefully.

-In general, the homology basis at dimension $k$ will be a matrix with each $(k+1)$-simplex represented as a column and each $k$-simplex represented as a row.
-While in their algorithm this resulted in a running time of $O(n^2)$ for each operation (due to the Gaussian elimination step), we note that in our algorithm, each such operation is bounded by $O(l^2)$, since the fact that $G'$ only has a path of length $l$ means that our matrix has size at most $l \times l$.

-We can also store a representation of the current matrix at each branch point in $T$, which means we will not need to repeat our calculation starting at the source each time.
-Since we have at most $n$ edges in $T$ and adding each edge triggers an $O(l^2)$ computation, we take overall $O(n l^2)$ time to compute each path from a single source to all sinks.
-Repeating this for each source vertex yields the running time in Theorem~\ref{thm:SSSS}.
-We do note that all of the matrices involved are sparse, as in~\cite{persistencealgorithm}, so we expect the running time in this setting to be faster in practice.

 We also note that this algorithm can be adapted to multidimensional persistence to give an improvement over the known polynomial time algorithm~\cite{computingmdp}:

-\begin{prop} All of the rank invariants for $d$-dimension lattice with $n$ nodes can be calculated in $O(n^{4-1/d})$ time. \end{prop}
+\begin{prop} All of the rank invariants for a $d$-dimension lattice with $n$ nodes can be calculated in $O(n^{4-1/d})$ time. \end{prop}

+\begin{proof} The improvement in the run-time for lattices is that we do not need to run the tree based algorithm for every vertex of the graph.
+Instead we can choose trees for each vertex of the form $v = (0,v_2,\ldots,v_d)$.
+These trees will follow a path from the origin to $v$ and then go through every vertex $u = (u_1,u_2,\ldots,u_d)$ with $v_i < u_i$ for $i\ge 2$.
+In addition to the edges in the path to $v$, there will be an edge from $u' \to u$ whenever $u'$ is the largest vertex in the lexiographic order with $v \le_G u' \le_G u$.